Lucien Lee Kinsolving: Ministry

 Unlike prior missionaries, these Americans established both English- and Portuguese-speaking congregations.
 Kinsolving also founded a small theological school before briefly returning in 1891–1892 to the United States to marry his fiancé (who returned with him to the Rio Grande city mission), as well as to secure additional funding and missionaries.
 West Virginia's bishop George Peterkin made an episcopal visit in 1893, during which he ordained four Brazilians as deacons and confirmed 142 candidates at four missions (the 3 city missions and one in the town of Santa Rita do Rio dos Sinos).
 Also in that year, the Episcopalians began publishing O Estandarte Cristao (the Christian Standard) in Porto Alegre.
-Bishop Peterkin also arranged for new Portuguese translations of the Bible and Book of Common Prayer, which Rev. Brown completed in 1897 and which were published in Philadelphia for shipment southward.
+Bishop Peterkin also arranged for new Portuguese translations of the Bible and Book of Common Prayer, which Brown completed in 1897 and which were published in Philadelphia for shipment southward.

 The new missionaries first concentrated their evangelism in the eastern region of the Rio Grande do Sul, which like the Confederacy, attempted to withdraw from Brazil in 1892 and received concessions in 1895.
 In 1895, they laid the cornerstone for their first church building, Calvary Church at Santa Rita (completed and consecrated in 1900, now the oldest Anglican church in the country).
-By 1897, when Bishop Peterkin arranged for a visitation by Rt.Rev.
-Waite Stirling, bishop for the Falkland Islands, the eight missionaries had established two additional missions, at Viamao near Porto Alegre and at Boa Vista near Pelotas.
+By 1897, when Bishop Peterkin arranged for a visitation by the Right Rev. Waite Stirling, bishop for the Falkland Islands, the eight missionaries had established two additional missions, at Viamao near Porto Alegre and at Boa Vista near Pelotas.
 Bishop Stirling ordained three of the Brazilian deacons to the priesthood (Peterkin having deposed the fourth).
 Mrs. Kinsolving and Mary Packard by then had also helped found a women's auxiliary.

-On May 30, 1898, pursuant to Bishop Peterkin's advice, clergy and laity gathered in Porto Alegre and elected Kinsolving to become their bishop, with Rev. Meem designated as their representatives to carry the news to the General Convention, which approved it in principle.
+On May 30, 1898, pursuant to Bishop Peterkin's advice, clergy and laity gathered in Porto Alegre and elected Kinsolving to become their bishop, with Meem designated as their representatives to carry the news to the General Convention, which approved it in principle.
 Twelve bishops participated in Kinsolving's consecration as bishop for a foreign country at St. Bartholomew's Church in New York City on January 6, 1899, led by the Presiding Bishop, with Bishop Peterkin and the bishop of Albany presenting the new bishop, and his half-brother delivering the sermon.